Tips for Keeping Your Dog Smelling Good: A Guide to a Fresher Pup

 - Brushing and Grooming

-Regular brushing is beneficial for your dog's coat health and odor control.
+Regular brushing is beneficial for your dog's coat health and helps control odor.
 Brushing helps remove loose fur, dirt, and debris that can trap odors.
 Additionally, it distributes natural oils throughout the coat, promoting a healthier shine and reducing unwanted smells.
 Invest in a suitable brush for your dog's coat type and make grooming sessions a positive and relaxing experience for your pup.

 - Dental Care